 Section 3.
 Specification/Standard Interface Records (SIRs)

+TWO SEPARATE SECTION 3

 NOTES:

 All TMSS applicable to this contract shall have an appropriately tailored SIR attached to this section.

 SIRs included in the untailored TMCR format represent the minimum tailoring requirements that must be included in the final contract, unless the entire SIR is not applicable; e.g., if MIL-DTL-22202D is not required, the entire SIR can be deleted.